kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 Setting the sidecar type explicitly is especially recommended when a given workload works well only with one sidecar type and causes issues otherwise.
 This approach guarantees that the sidecar type doesn't change after the Istio module upgrade.
 A good example are Job Pods, which can't finish if the main container finishes because the `istio-proxy` sidecar container is still running.
 In this case, setting the `sidecar.istio.io/nativeSidecar` annotation in the Pod template solves the problem.

-## Default Istio Proxy Sidecar Type

-The Istio module configures the default type of the `istio-proxy` sidecar container, which is injected into all Pods that allow for Istio sidecar proxy injection.
-However, you can override this default setting for a specific Pod, allowing it to use another type of sidecar container regardless of the Istio module’s default configuration.
-The default `istio-proxy` sidecar type varies depending on the particular Istio module and Istio version:
-- Istio module up to 1.20 - native sidecars are disabled by default
-- Istio module 1.21 with Istio 1.27 - native sidecars are disabled by default
-- Istio module 1.22 with Istio 1.27 - native sidecars are enabled by default, unless you set **compatibilityMode** in the Istio CR to `true`
-- Istio module 1.23 or any later version with Istio 1.28 - native sidecars are enabled by default

 ## Support in the Istio Module

 The Istio module fully supports both types of sidecar containers.
-In particular, it can restart workloads with outdated `istio-proxy` versions regardless of whether they run as native sidecars or regular sidecar containers.
+In particular, in case of Istio version update it detects which workloads should be restarted and this mechanism works with both sidecar types.

 ## Example of Istio Proxy as Native Sidecar